-You will be issued with a 'short' birth certificate free of charge at the time of registration.
-This certificate shows the baby's name, surname, sex, date of birth and the registration district and sub-district.
+The 'short' birth certificate shows the baby's name, surname, sex, date of birth and the registration district and sub-district.

 The 'full' birth certificate will show all of the above details plus the parent's details and place of birth.
 This certificate will be required if you wish to apply for a passport for the baby.

 Certificates can be purchased for the following fees: